Flybe (1979–2020): 2000–2010

-In June 2000, the airline announced that it had rebranded as British European; according to a company spokesperson, that was due to the Jersey European Airways name no longer being an accurate reflection of the scope of the routes which were covered.
+In June 2000, the airline announced that it had been renamed British European Airways Ltd.; according to a company spokesperson, that was due to the Jersey European Airways name no longer being an accurate reflection of the scope of the routes which were covered.
 The name was soon shortened to simply Flybe on 18 July 2002 and the airline repositioned itself as a full-service, low-fare airline.
 Various pricing and product changes were made in line with this position such as discounted one-way tickets, the abolition of overbooking practices, a customer charter of the airline's service standards, as well as compensation for delays.

 In June 2005, it was announced that Flybe would procure a fleet of 26 Embraer E-195 regional airliners; it would claim that it had opted for the 118-seat E-195 over rival 150-seat aircraft due to economics and performance benefits.
 Flybe would serve as the launch customer for the E-195, receiving the first example of the type during the later half of 2006.
 Initially, the E-195 fleet were assigned to the airline's high-volume trunk routes, but the firm later planned to use it on new routes to expand their network.
 Further E-195s would be ordered by the airline over the following decade, the type making up a major proportion of Flybe's fleet.